mre/vscode-snippet/README.md

 A Visual Studio Code extension for [cht.sh](https://cht.sh/).
 [Watch this lightning talk to learn more](https://www.youtube.com/watch?v=edGVRJf6uvg).

+## ⚠️ Looking for maintainers ⚠️

+Are you a TypeScript/JavaScript developer and can lend me a hand on maintaining this plugin?
+There are a couple of issues, which need to get fixed, so if you're interested, please send
+PRs to get vscode-snippet working again. 🙏

 ## Features

 * Zero configuration: works out of the box.